The Twilight Saga: New Moon: Filming

 Pre-production for New Moon began in December 2008.
-Principal photography was scheduled to begin on March 23, 2009 in Vancouver, but began a few days early.
+Principal photography was scheduled to begin on March 23, 2009, in Vancouver, but began a few days early.
 Weitz envisioned a warm color palette for the sequel, contrary to the first film in the series, whose blue tones were prevalent.
 His intention resulted in golden tones, a change that was inspired by Italian paintings, and ultimately served as the basis for the crew's collaborative work.
 The approach also included the use of specific colors at certain points in the movie.
 For example, although Jacob's house is red, the color does not dominate until the climax of the movie.
 The director noted that, "The square becomes a flood of red, that's how conscious we were of every visual aspect."

 The use of film, rather than digital, cameras added to the "old-fashioned" nature of the production.
 Two main Panavision cameras, a high-speed Arri 435 camera capable of shooting at 150 frames per second, a Steadicam, and VistaVision cameras for visual effect shots were among the equipment used to bring the book to the big screen.
 As with the use of specific colors, the different cameras and shooting setups would help serve the story points.
 When Bella was with Edward, the camera was moved on a dolly, in a very rigid, straight line to reflect how their relationship was "perfect".
-When Bella is with Jacob, the Steadicam provided a fluid and organic style; and when she is with her schoolmates, a slangy visual language was reflected by a handheld.
+When Bella is with Jacob, the Steadicam provides a fluid and organic style; and when she is with her schoolmates, a slangy visual language is reflected by a handheld.